Procedural Abortion (Surgical Abortion)

 What to expect after you go home

-- You may have bleeding like your regular period, pass blood clots, have light bleeding or spotting, or not have any bleeding for days.
-You may also have period-like cramps at times.
-You may have bleeding for 2 to 3 weeks.
+- For 2 to 3 weeks after your procedure, you may have bleeding like your regular period, pass blood clots, have light bleeding or spotting, or not have any bleeding for days.
+You may also have period-like cramps.

-- You may take ibuprofen (Advil ®, Midol®) or acetaminophen (Tylenol®) to help with the pain.
+- Take ibuprofen (Advil®) or acetaminophen (Tylenol®) to help with pain.
+Do not drink alcohol while taking pain medication.

 FOR MORE INFORMATION